cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 ## Back to the original example

-And this brings us back to our original example.
-We now know that declaring `Image` to be a variant allows us to store any kind of image in a vector of `Image`s.
+And now we know everything that we need to return to our original example.
+It is now clear that declaring `Image` to be a variant allows us to store either a `PngImage` or a `JpegImage` in a vector of `Image`s.

-At the same time, the use of `std::visit` with a tiny lambda allows us to call `Save` on any concrete image class, thus achieving dynamic polymorphism keeping our value semantics completely intact:
+At the same time, the use of `std::visit` with a tiny lambda allows us to call `Save` on any concrete image class object, thus achieving dynamic polymorphism all while keeping our value semantics intact:

 ```cpp
 #include <iostream>